marciliobbarboza/MD/README.md

 ### 2. Backend Setup
 **a - Install Dependencies**
-- Navigate to the backend directory and install the required dependencies:
+- Navigate to the backend directory and install the required dependencies from dependencies.txt
 - cd backend
 - npm install